 The FEIS for West Seattle Link suggested that an Elevated Fauntleroy option could save money.
 Sound Transit’s leaders are now downplaying the prospect of such a savings, with the interim CEO emphasizing the cost of delay from changing course.
 (Sound Transit)

-Ultimately, the cost of further delay to advance alternatives will weigh heavily on the board’s decision, all but assuring 41st Avenue tunnel or bust approach.
+Ultimately, the cost of further delay to advance alternatives will weigh heavily on the board’s decision, all but assuring the 41st Avenue tunnel or bust approach.
 That change in mentality can be traced back to Sound Transit’s Technical Advisory Group (TAG), which has advised the agency reform the way it approaches megaprojects, with a message to the board that heavily emphasizes the need to avoid costly deliberating and micromanaging.
 Among the TAG suggestions was to hire a seasoned megaproject expert to oversee the agency’s portfolio, which led to the Mestas hire.

 “If we were to go backwards and start changing the preferred alignment and have to go back and pick up [preliminary] engineering on a brand new alignment, that means a lot of time.
 And as you heard from the recent debate earlier this year around the South Lake Union Station issues, time equals money,” Sparrman said.
 “And on a big product like this, we’re talking a year delay [that] is worth hundreds of millions of dollars.”

-Most of the Board seems to be falling in line behind the idea of advancing the preferred alternative into the “project to be built” stage in October, with tough questions about total cost left to another day.
+Most of the Board seems to be falling in line behind the idea of advancing the more costly preferred alternative into the “project to be built” stage in October, with tough questions about total cost left to another day.

 “I believe the most prudent thing to do is not to be paralyzed by this, not to be overwhelmed by it, but to keep moving and to get these projects designed so we understand what the trade offs are, what the hard choices the Board needs to make will be, and to have elements shovel ready when the market is ready for us,” Board chair Dow Constantine said earlier this month at a meeting of the Board’s executive committee.

-Which is not to say that there aren’t board members concerned about the impact that paying extra for projects like West Seattle will have on the overall system.
+That is not to say that there aren’t board members concerned about the impact that paying extra for projects like West Seattle will have on the overall system.

 “We’ve got to focus on delivering ridership, not necessarily the nicest stations in the world or the biggest stations in the world.
-We’ve got to be disciplined in that, I am very concerned about the impacts to the north and the south.”
-Pierce County Executive Bruce Dammeier said this month.
+We’ve got to be disciplined in that, I am very concerned about the impacts to the north and the south,” Pierce County Executive Bruce Dammeier said this month.

 More cost increases to come?